Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 Air India Case Study and Marketing Strategy | IIDE

-To keep up with the market, learning the digital ways of conducting marketing and business are a must.
+To keep up with the market, learning the digital ways of conducting marketing and business is a must.
 IIDE helps you learn these new-age skills, now a mainstay of the current professional environment.

 So let us begin with learning more about Air India.